cfe-lab/MiCall/README.md

   * failed_align.csv - downloaded - any consensus that failed to align to its ref
   * nuc_variants.csv - downloaded - top nucleotide variants for HLA
 * `sam_g2p`: use a position-specific scoring matrix on the V3LOOP region to translate genotype to phenotype and predict whether a sample is X4 or R5.
+    HIV-1 particles use coreceptors to enter cells.
+Different particles can use CXCR4, CCR5, or both.
+This analysis looks at the sequences from a virus population and reports either "X4" (able to use CXCR4) or "R5" (only able to use CCR5).
   * in - remap.csv
   * in - nuc.csv
   * g2p.csv - downloaded - calls each individual sequence X4, R5, or error.